justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/02-application-metrics.markdown

 ![Dynatrace dashboard](./application-metrics/images/02.png)

-Here, you will be directed to the Dynatrace site.
-Sign in with your Dynatrace credentials to check things like log trails and create custom dashboards.
+Sign in with Dynatrace credentials to check log trails and create custom dashboards.

 ## Additional Information